 The University does not prohibit an employee from seeking outside employment.
-If such employment interferes with the employee's work performance, the supervisor will attempt to resolve the matter with the employee.
+If such employment interferes with the employee's work performance, including his/her availability for overtime work, the supervisor will attempt to resolve the matter with the employee.
 If necessary, the supervisor will consult the Associate Vice President for Human Resources to resolve the matter.